ferrantedev/ud-deep-rl-p1-navigation/README.md

 5. Start the Jupyter notebook by running the command `jupyter notebook`, a new browser tab/window will open with the running notebook

-## Instructions

-Follow the instructions in `Navigation.ipynb` to get started with training your own agent!
+6. Follow the instructions in `Navigation.ipynb` to get started with training your own agent!